Mayarinn/PersonalNotes/zshNotes.md

 - `echo SomethinG` -- prints "SomethinG" to command line
 - `pwd` -- prints current working directory
 - `whoami` -- prints current user's username

+- `which command-name` -- (have i ever used?) shows the location of command-name executable (commands and scenaries)